ajayat/netflix-prize/README.md

 ```

 It will create a file named `stats_mv_000042.csv` in the `stats` folder, containing the min, max and average score of the movie 42.

-## Results

-Our algorithm gives a RMSE of **0.971** on the test set.

-In comparison, the RMSE of the Cinematch, the Netflix algorithm in 2006, was 0.9525.

-## About

-This project was realized by Adrien JAYAT and Ysée JACQUET.